• QUESTIONS ABOUT WATER?

 The media is reporting that brain-eating amoeba, also known as Naegleria fowleri, was discovered in two water systems in Louisiana.

-Here is information directly from the Centers of Disease Control and Prevention (CDC) about Naegleria fowleri:
+Here is information directly from the U.S. Centers of Disease Control and Prevention (CDC) about Naegleria fowleri:

 The ameba is commonly found in warm freshwater (e.g. lakes, rivers, and hot springs) and soil.
 Naegleria fowleri usually infects people when contaminated water enters the body through the nose.
 Once the ameba enters the nose, it travels to the brain where it causes PAM, which is usually fatal.
 Infection typically occurs when people go swimming or diving in warm freshwater places, like lakes and rivers.
 In very rare instances, Naegleria infections may also occur when contaminated water from other sources (such as inadequately chlorinated swimming pool water or heated and contaminated tap water) enters the nose.
 You cannot get infected from swallowing water contaminated with Naegleria.